Kungsbacka/SendAccountExpirationNotice/README.md

 # SendPasswordExpirationNotice

 Sends a notification email to users with passwords about to expire.
-Some parts are in Swedish so some translation may be needed.
+Some parts are in Swedish so translation may be needed.